 Visit Australia's Oldest Public Building

 One of the most-visited spots in Parramatta Park is Old Government House, the oldest remaining public building in New South Wales.
-Constructed between 1799 and 1818, this majestic, two-storey residence is a well-maintained example of Old Colonial Georgian architecture.
+Constructed between 1799 and 1818, this majestic, two-story residence is a well-maintained example of Old Colonial Georgian architecture.
 Ten governors used it as their country dwelling, including Lachlan Macquarie, who, with his wife, Elizabeth, preferred Parramatta to grimy Sydney Town, and added major extensions to the building.
-To see inside, visitors must join a tour, which run Tuesday-Sunday, 10am-4pm.
+To see inside, visitors can purchase a ticket and view the property at their own leisure, with volunteers in the house to assist them.